pouria-maleki/Iranian-Vehicle-images-dataset-for-detection/README.md

 # Iranian Vehicle images dataset for detection with Yolov5s
-### If you need a dataset , contains 3000 images downloaded from online Iranian car sales companies, including" www.Divar.ir " and " www.bama.ir "sites  ,etc  which are manually labeled in three classes: "car", "truck", and "bus"
+### The dataset presented in this article contains 3000 images downloaded from online Iranian car sales companies, including Divar and Bama sites (" www.Divar.ir " ," www.bama.ir " ), which are manually labeled in three classes: car, truck, and bus.

-images below are examples of the output of the algorithm for test images after training the network :
+Figure below are examples of the output of the algorithm for test images after training the YOLO network with this dataset :

 <p align="center">
         <img src="https://user-images.githubusercontent.com/61584820/181746019-c355ec70-507c-4c16-ac76-7bb9fed15acb.png" width=70% height=70%>